 Back pain can occur in any region of the back, which can also spread to other parts of the body, such as the head, arms, legs, or internal organs.
 Some other effects of back pain include:

 - Leg pain, including pain below the knees

 - Swelling of the back

 Precautionary measures include exercising regularly to build body strength and eating a diet rich in Vitamin D and calcium.
 Both of these are extremely good for the bones.
 Quit smoking and watch your body weight to stay safe from back pain.
-The last (but not guaranteed) resort for back pain is surgery so it is better to stay safe than sorry.
+Additionally, you can use the Backrack regularly to keep your spine decompressed and in shape and prevent the return of spine pain.

 Author: Spinal Backrack